-The first of its kind in Orange County, Blinking Owl holds a special craft liquor license that allows them to operate their own tasting room and sell their products on-site.
+The first of its kind in Orange County, Blinking Owl holds a special craft liquor license that allows them to operate its own tasting room and sell its products on-site.

 Blinking Owl is a 100% California product company, meaning all of the grains used in their distilling are organic and from California farms only.

 Featuring cocktails with artsy names like Spicy Aqua-Vita-Rita, Dirty Bird Martini, and the Jungle Owl, you’re sure to have a good time when you visit.

 If you’re hungry, they have a full bistro menu including tasty treats like smoked salmon deviled eggs, pizza pies, skirt steak, and more.
 Come for the food and drinks, but stay for the atmosphere.

 If it’s the distillery process you’re interested in, Blinking Owl offers behind-the-scenes tasting tours where you can witness firsthand the elaborate process of distilling whiskey, vodka, and gin.
 Leave the kids at home and have a great night out in Santa Ana.

 Address: 2002 North Main Street Santa Ana, Ca 92706